Krishna-Desiraju/resume/README.md

         - Played instrumental role in the technical design and in building the application.
         - Key role in solving the architectural puzzle in coming up with a hybrid solution that works best in the limited development time by involving Azure service bus topics and subscribers.
         - Code the web api and the interactions with azure service bus topic and the various subscribers hosted as windows services.
-        - Made the repository/data access layer cross db compatible with couchbase db to ensure the solution can migrated to on-premise anytime.
+        - Made the repository/data access layer cross db compatible with couchbase db to ensure the solution can migrate to on-premise anytime.
     - **_Technologies used:_** C#, ASP.NET Web API , , Azure App Service, Azure SQL DB, Azure Service Bus, Application Insights, F#
     <br>